wp-plugins/cackle/readme.txt

 * Support Single Sign-On (SSO) which allows the registered (on your site) users work with widget and post comments.

 = 2.05 =
-* Bugfix for exporting comments to Cackle
+* Bugfix for exporting comments to Cackle: correct sorting (order by comment_date asc) comments for generation WXR